Multiagent Maximum Coverage Problems: The Trade-off Between Anarchy and Stability: Introduction

-The results contained in this manuscript add to the growing literature of utility design, which can be interpreted as a subfield of mechanism design \cite{christodoulou2004coordination} where the objective is to design admissible agent objective functions to optimize various performance metrics, such as the price of anarchy and price of stability, \cite{marden-connections,marsha2013,bromar2016a}.
-While recent work in \cite{Ragavendran14} has identified all design approaches that ensure equilibrium existence in local utility designs, in general the question of optimizing the efficiency of the resulting equilibria, i.e., optimizing the price of anarchy, is far less understood.
+\pad { \bf Related Work.} The results contained in this manuscript add to the growing literature of utility design, which can be interpreted as a subfield of mechanism design \cite{christodoulou2004coordination} where the objective is to design admissible agent objective functions to optimize various performance metrics, such as the price of anarchy and price of stability, \cite{marden-connections,marsha2013,Korman2018arxiv}.
+While recent work in \cite{Ragavendran14} has identified all design approaches that ensure equilibrium existence in local utility designs, the question of optimizing the worst-case efficiency of the resulting equilibria, i.e., optimizing the price of anarchy, is far less understood.
 Nonetheless, there are a few positive results in this domain worth reviewing.
+Beyond \cite{Gairing09}, alternative problem domains where optimizing the price of anarchy has been explored include concave cost sharing games \cite{Marden17}, optimal tolling in congestion games \cite{paccagnan2019incentivizing} and reverse carpooling games \cite{Marden12}.
+More recently, the authors in \cite{paccagnan2018arxiv1,paccagnan2018arxiv2} characterize and optimize the price of anarchy relative to a broader class of submodular and supermodular combinatorial optimization problems, rediscovering \cite{Gairing09} as a special case.
+Lastly, a recent result in \cite{Lazos2018arxiv} characterizes a similar trade-off between the price of anarchy and price of \mbox{stability in a mechanism design setting.}

-Beyond \cite{Gairing09}, alternative problem domains where optimizing the price of anarchy has been explored include concave cost sharing games \cite{Marden17}, reverse carpooling games \cite{Marden12}, among others.
-The bulk of the research regarding optimal utility design has concentrated on a specific class of objectives, termed \emph{budget-balanced} objectives, which imposes the constraint that the sum of the agents' objectives is equal to the system welfare for every allocation.
+\DP{Much of the research regarding optimal utility design has concentrated on a specific class of objectives, termed \emph{budget-balanced} objectives, which imposes the constraint that the sum of the agents' objectives is equal to the system welfare for every allocation.
 Within the confines of budget-balanced agent objective functions, several works have identified the optimality of the Shapley value objective design with regards to the price of anarchy guarantees \cite{optCostSharing,facilityLocationGames,chen}.
-However, the imposition of this budget-balanced constraint is unwarranted in the context of multiagent system design and its removal allows for improved performance, as shown in \cite{Gairing09} and in this manuscript.
+However, the imposition of the budget-balanced constraint is unwarranted in the context of multiagent system design and its removal allows for improved performance, \mbox{as shown in \cite{Gairing09} and this manuscript.}}